Samia Zaman

-Samia Zaman is a Bangladeshi media personality, filmmaker.
+Samia Zaman is a Bangladeshi media personality, filmmaker and producer.
 She was a television news presenter, reporter and talk show host.
 In 2006, she emerged as a film director.
 She also serves as the Editor and CEO of the television channel Ekattor TV.

 Career

 In 1989, Zaman started out her career as a producer at the BBC World Service in London.
 Zaman served as a journalist and news presenter in Ekushey Television.

 Films

 In 1987 Zaman worked in the film Suchona, with the director Morshedul Islam as an assistant.
 In 2006, she emerged as a filmmaker through her direction on the film Rani Kuthir Baki Itihash.
 She directed her second film, Aakash Koto Dure, in 2014.

 In March 2015, Zaman served in the judge panel of Geneva International Oriental Film Festival.

+In 2024, Zaman produced the film Ajob Karkhana (2024) which direction by Shabnam Ferdousi and the film are produced under her own banner Versa Media.